AdobeDocs/analytics.en/help/implement/aep-edge/web-sdk/analytics-extension-to-web-sdk.md

 This implementation path involves a methodical migration approach to move from the Adobe Analytics tag extension to the Web SDK tag extension.
 Other implementation paths are covered on separate pages:

 * [AppMeasurement to Web SDK JavaScript library](appmeasurement-to-web-sdk.md): A smooth and methodical approach to migrate to the Web SDK, except it does not use tags.
 Instead, you manually remove the Adobe Analytics data collection library (`AppMeasurement.js`) and replace it with the Web SDK JavaScript library (`alloy.js`).
 * [Web SDK tag extension](web-sdk-tag-extension.md): A fresh Web SDK installation where you manage the implementation using tags in Adobe Experience Platform Data Collection.
-Requires the Adobe Analytics ExperienceEvent field group, which includes typical Analytics variables to be included in your XDM schema.
+It requires the Adobe Analytics ExperienceEvent field group, which includes typical Analytics variables to be included in your XDM schema.
 * [Web SDK JavaScript library](web-sdk-javascript-library.md): A fresh Web SDK installation using the Web SDK JavaScript library (`alloy.js`).
 Manage the implementation yourself instead of using the tags UI.
-Requires the Adobe Analytics ExperienceEvent field group, which includes typical Analytics variables to be included in your XDM schema.
+It requires the Adobe Analytics ExperienceEvent field group, which includes typical Analytics variables to be included in your XDM schema.

 ## Advantages and disadvantages of this implementation path